MaddipatlaChetan24/MaddipatlaChetan24/README.md

 <h2 align="center">About Me</h2>

-I'm **Maddipatla Chetan**, a **B.Tech Computer Science** student specializing in **Artificial Intelligence**, with a focus on building intelligent, production-grade systems.
+I'm **Maddipatla Chetan**, a **B.Tech Computer Science** student specializing in **Artificial Intelligence** and Machine Learning.

-My work sits at the intersection of **Generative AI, Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), Agentic AI, and Multi-Agent Systems**.
-I design and ship AI applications end-to-end — from model selection and fine-tuning to API serving, evaluation, and deployment — with a strong foundation in **Deep Learning, Computer Vision, Natural Language Processing, and MLOps**.
+I build practical AI systems — from **Generative AI** and **LLM applications** to **RAG pipelines**, **Agentic AI**, and **Computer Vision** — with a strong foundation in **Natural Language Processing, Deep Learning, and MLOps**.
+I enjoy turning research concepts into working software, experimenting with model architectures, and shipping end-to-end AI solutions.

-I care about building AI that is not just novel, but reliable, scalable, and useful in the real world.
+I approach every project with an engineering mindset — clear problem definition, thoughtful evaluation, and clean deployment.

 ---